 Taiwan Duck has a video on her site of how to prepare Ji Pai.
 She also butterflies one large chicken breast to create a huge flat piece instead of slicing it in half like I did.

 You can find sweet potato flour in international markets featuring South American or Southeast Asian ingredients or in health food stores (particularly those with a gluten-free section).
-I haven’t attempted it yet, but you can also make your own.
+I haven’t attempted it yet, but you can make your own.
 If you are unable to locate it, substitute with cornstarch.

-1 pound boneless, skinless chicken breasts
+- 1 pound boneless, skinless chicken breasts

-1/4 cup soy sauce
+- 1/4 cup soy sauce

-2 tablespoons rice wine
+- 2 tablespoons rice wine

-2 tablespoons granulated sugar
+- 2 tablespoons granulated sugar

-1 tablespoon five spice powder
+- 1 tablespoon five spice powder

-1 teaspoon ground white pepper
+- 1 teaspoon ground white pepper

 - 1 teaspoon baking soda

-3 cloves garlic, minced
+- 3 cloves garlic minced

-1/4 teaspoon sesame oil
+- 1/4 teaspoon sesame oil

 - Vegetable oil for frying

-1 cup all purpose flour
+- 1 cup all-purpose flour

-1 cup sweet potato flour
+- 1 cup sweet potato flour

 Salt and Pepper Powder:

-1 tablespoon sea salt
+- 1 tablespoon sea salt

 - 1/2 tablespoon ground black pepper

-1/2 tablespoon ground white pepper
+- 1/2 tablespoon ground white pepper

-1/4 teaspoon five spice powder
+- 1/4 teaspoon five spice powder

-Slice each chicken breast horizontally through the middle to form two thin halves.
+- Slice each chicken breast horizontally through the middle to form two thin halves.
 Pound each of the halves until thin and wide, about 1/4 inch thick.

-In a large bowl, whisk together the soy sauce, rice wine, sugar, five spice powder, white pepper, baking soda, garlic, and sesame oil.
+- In a large bowl, whisk together the soy sauce, rice wine, sugar, five spice powder, white pepper, baking soda, garlic, and sesame oil.
 Add the pounded chicken pieces, turning to coat.
 Cover and refrigerate 6 hours to overnight.

-Take one of the chicken pieces out of the bowl, allowing the excess marinade to drip off.
+- Take one of the chicken pieces out of the bowl, allowing the excess marinade to drip off.
 Coat both sides in the flour, then the egg.
 Allow the excess egg to drip off, then coat in the sweet potato flour.

-Gently transfer the chicken to the heated oil.
+- Gently transfer the chicken to the heated oil.
 Fry until golden, then flip and fry the other side until golden and cooked through.
 Transfer to a towel-lined plate and repeat with remaining chicken.

-Once the chicken pieces are fried, make sure the oil is thoroughly heated and fry each piece again for 10 seconds.
+- Once the chicken pieces are fried, make sure the oil is thoroughly heated and fry each piece again for 10 seconds.
 Remove from oil and drain on towel.

-In a small bowl, mix together the salt, black pepper, white pepper, and five spice powder.
+- In a small bowl, mix together the salt, black pepper, white pepper, and five spice powder.
 Sprinkle over hot chicken and serve immediately.